Skip to main content

 Health care visits

-• The proportion of health care visits for respiratory illness is elevated.
+• The proportions of emergency department and primary care visits for respiratory illness are at moderate levels.

 National and international context